-Always put examples of words, phrases, or sentences from the text italics.
+Always put examples of words, phrases, or sentences from the text in italics.
 How many examples?
-More than 5 and less than 10 for each category.
-20 examples in any one category would be too many.
+Three to five per category.

 Explain why these examples pose challenges to ELLs in terms of second language acquisition and native languages and cultures of the learners.

-Identify the patterns in the text by color coding them using highlighters or using other codes such as underlining, putting phrases in parentheses, and so on.
+Identify the patterns in the text by color coding them by using highlighters using other codes such as underlining, putting phrases in parentheses, and so on.

 Explain in your narrative the reasons why the examples may be problematic for ESL students.
-Attach a copy of the reading passage you selected showing your notations.
-You will want to identify the following as posing potential reading problems for the target ELL students:
+Attach a copy of the reading passages you selected showing your notations.
+You will want to identify the following as posing potential reading problems for the target ELL students.